 - Serger (optional)

-Here are the pattern measurements.
+Here are the body measurements.

-Step Two: Wash the fabric
+Step One: Wash the fabric

 This step is best done at night before going to bed.
 You can leave the fabric to air dry away from sunlight.
-Iron the fabric on a low temperature and you are ready to start cutting.
+Iron the fabric at a low temperature and you are ready to start cutting.

-Step Three: Cut the fabric
+Step Two: Cut the fabric

 Mark the pleats clearly with a notch to indicate the fold lines and placement of pleats.

-Step Four: Make the bias tape
+Step Three: Make the bias tape.

-Step Five: Sew the back
+Step Four: Sew the back

 You can use your serger, to finish the seams if you want, but because of the delicate nature of silk and satin, the French seam is the best seam to use to sew the blouse.
-Start by sewing the back at 3/8″, iron the seam to one side and turn the piece, iron again.
+Start by sewing the back at 3/8″, iron the seam to one side, and turn the piece, iron again.

 Sew again at 3/8″.